dhruv-tech/dhruv-tech/README.md

 Keen bicyclist 🚴🏽 | Devoted Foodie 🍕 | Avid Badminton Player 🏸

-🎯 Focused on web application technologies, interested in the internet of things.
+🎯 Focused on web application development & security, interested in the internet of things.

 ✉️ You can reach me at hello@dhruv.tech.